MaastrichtU-IDS/d2s-docs/docs/d2s-introduction.md

 This documentation explains how to use the [d2s](https://pypi.org/project/d2s/) Command Line Interface to deploy services to integrate and access data in a Knowledge Graph:

-* Integrate any structured data using various solutions:
+* Integrate any structured data using various solutions.
-  * RML mappings or SPARQL queries to build RDF Knowledge Graphs
-  * BioThings Studio to build BioThings APIs
-  * DOCKET to integrate omics data
-  * Python scripts and notebooks, using library such as Dipper ETL, rdflib or Pandas
-  * Define CWL workflows to build and share your data transformation pipelines
 * Deploy various interfaces to consume the Knowledge Graph data.
 * Deploy user-friendly web UI to access the integrated data.